-- 1. Log into your router management page (see "Access your router management page" on page 10). - 2.
+- 1. Log into your router management page (see "Access your router management page" on page 9). - 2.
 Click on Advanced and click on Setup, then click on WAN Settings. - 3.
 Under Internet Connection Type in drop-down list, select the type of Internet connection provided by your Internet Service Provider (ISP).

 - 4. Complete the fields required by your ISP. - 5.
 Complete the optional settings only if required by your ISP. - 6.
-To save changes to this section, click Save when finished.
-Commit your changes to the router by clicking on Apply/Discard Changes in the left-hand menu, and click Apply & Reboot.
+To save changes, click Apply.